Tomás Rivera Morales: Musical career

 When drafted into the United States Army in 1950, Rivera took along his cuatro instrument, with which he entertained the troops overseas during his free time.
 Upon his honorable discharge from the Army in 1954, Rivera returned to Puerto Rico.

 Rivera began to write musical compositions, and his first was titled Sobre mis Colinas.
 He joined other musicians of typical genres from Puerto Rico, such as Florencio "Ramito" Morales Ramos, Jesús "Chuito de Bayamon" Sanchez Erazo, and Guzmán Rosario.
 He befriended Abelardo Díaz Alfaro, who played an important role in the development of his musical potential.

 Rafael Quiñones Vidal, a pioneer in Puerto Rico's television, became aware of Rivera's musical talent and introduced him to the Puerto Rican public via television and radio.
 Soon, he was serving as the master of ceremonies of various radio programs such as Maratón, La Infancia and Radio Borinquen.

 In the mid-1950s, Rivera went on a musical tour with Ramito and served as a goodwill ambassador of the Jibaro music in New York City, with presentations in such places as the Teatro Puerto Rico.
 He returned to Puerto Rico and married Carmen Rosado, with whom he had two children, named Carmencita and Edwin Tomás.

 Rivera composed more than 1,000 instrumental compositions for the cuatro, including the danzas "A mi Madre" and "Nélida", also the décima Lo que Dios me ha Dado.
 His musical contributions were primarily in the fields of jibaro music, but he interpreted with equal dexterity most of the other Afro-Caribbean and Latin American genres popular in the last few decades.

 Later years

 Rivera was very innovative using cuatros of different sizes and shapes called 'tiples'.
 While he was alive, Puerto Rican Baseball Hall of Famer Roberto Clemente presented him with one of his baseball bats.
 Upon Clemente's death in a plane crash in 1971, Rivera asked a local instruments luthier to assemble a cuatro out of that same bat, which he called "bate cuatro" (bat cuatro).

 Rivera died on February 4, 2001, in San Juan, Puerto Rico.
+He was buried at the Puerto Rico National Cemetery in Bayamón, Puerto Rico.
 During his lifetime, he had been the subject of numerous tributes.
 After his death, his hometown of Toa Alta honored his memory by naming a middle school and the Municipal Theater after him, and by commissioning a statue in his likeness.

+In 2021 Tomás Rivera Morales was posthumously inducted to the Puerto Rico Veterans Hall of Fame.